mochi/mochikit/doc/rst/MochiKit/Base.rst

         The visitor function, will be called as ``visitor(node)``, and should return an ``Array``-like
         of nodes to be searched next (e.g. ``node.childNodes``).
+        Leaf nodes may return ``null`` or ``undefined``.

 :mochidef:`objMax(obj[, ...])`:

-    Return the maximum object out of the given arguments.
+    Return the maximum object according to :mochiref:`compare` out of the given arguments.
 This is similar to :mochiref:`listMax`, except is uses the arguments instead of a given ``Array``-like.

 :mochidef:`objMin(obj[, ...])`:

-    Return the minimum object out of the given arguments.
+    Return the minimum object according to :mochiref:`compare` out of the given arguments.
 This is similar to :mochiref:`listMin`, except it uses the arguments instead of a given ``Array``-like.

 :mochidef:`operator`: